Wanted (comics): Plot

-After the meeting, the Professor leaves in a limo hoping to pick up a child prostitute.
+After the meeting, the Professor leaves in a limo hoping to pick up a young prostitute.
 However, his driver is actually being impersonated by Shithead, Rictus's right-hand man, and the Professor is murdered by him.
 Rictus and Future's factions of the Fraternity begin a revolt against the other three.
 With most of the Professor's supervillains killed, Wesley and Fox must fight off the rival factions on their own.
 They manage to kill off many of the rebel supervillains, including the Future.
 This culminates in an attack on their own headquarters, occupied by Rictus and his gang.
 Defeating Rictus and deflecting a bullet through his throat, Wesley demands to know who killed his father but Rictus refuses to answer (or is simply unable to) before he dies.
 A figure steps out of the shadows revealing himself to be Wesley's father, the original Killer.
 The Killer reveals that he and Fox left Rictus's chapter not because they objected to harming children but because they knew of his planned revolt.
 The Killer also says that his skills have been deteriorating with age and he does not want to be killed by anyone inferior to him.
 After Wesley's training, the Killer believes that he is the only one worthy of ending his life and orders Wesley to put a bullet through his head.
-Afterwards, Wesley indicates that he wants to return to his former life and stop being a super villain.
+After shooting his father, Wesley indicates that he wants to return to his former life and stop being a super villain.
 However, he reveals to Fox shortly after that he was just joking, and they go off to plan another heist.
 The comic ends with Wesley calling out the audience about their "pathetic" lives, and stating: "This is my face while I'm fucking you in the ass."